lijiayong/lijiayong.github.io/_posts/2024-09-27-direction_of_harm.md

 The inference time for harm DeBERTa is 10ms per sample on GPU, which is acceptable for message moderation.
 My next step is to reduce the cost by applying [quantiziaion](https://huggingface.co/docs/optimum/en/onnxruntime/usage_guides/quantization) to the model.
 Quantization is a method of mapping high-precision weights (fp32) to low-precision weights (int8).
 Doing this will sacrifice model's performance slightly for a significant gain in speed.
 It enables 10ms per sample inference on CPU, which makes this message moderation tool available on any server.

-*I'd like to thank my friend Stephen Voinea, Abram Connelley, and Scott Oddo for their insightful advice on this project.*
+*I'd like to thank my friends Stephen Voinea, Abram Connelley, and Scott Oddo for their insightful advice on this project.*